Women's Earth Alliance

 We partner with mission-driven companies and organizations to optimize philanthropic investments in environmental, social, and economic change, shaping new models for integrated sustainable development and ethical consumerism.

-We bring people together across regions and sectors through trainings and experiences that support women’s environmental solution-building.
+We bring people together across regions and sectors through trainings and experiences that support women’s environmental and climate solution-building.
 We produce and curate events, travel, workshops, retreats, and a global online forum to keep our community connected, active, and engaged.

 Achieving gender equality and women’s empowerment is integral to each of the 17 United Nations Sustainable Development Goals (SDGs) adopted by 193 countries.
 Only by ensuring the rights of women and girls across all the goals will we achieve justice and inclusion, economies that work for all, and a planet that thrives and supports life now and for future generations.